 My grandma kept two cookie jars in her pantry.
 One of the jars, which I now have, always had these crisp and chewy gingersnaps in it.
 They're still my favorite cookie recipe.
 My daughter, Becky, used this recipe for a 4-H fair and won a blue ribbon. —Deb Handy, Pomona, Kansas

-"Field editor Renee Schwebach of Dumont, Minnesota says chocolate lovers will get a double dose with this tender cake-like cookie and its chocolate mint middle.
-“They‘re especially popular served alongside a big scoop of mint chocolate chip ice cream!“ she says.
+Chocolate lovers will get a double dose when they bite into this cake-like cookie.
+The cookies are especially popular served alongside a big scoop of mint chocolate chip ice cream! —Renee Schwebach, Dumont, MN

 The kitchen smells so good when Mom is baking these yummy cookies, which we like to make with sorghum.
 They're chewy and tender, with a sugary coating.
 It's hard to eat just one!